Azure/ARO-RP/docs/prepare-a-shared-rp-development-environment.md

         --vault-name "$KEYVAULT_PREFIX-svc" \
         --name rp-mdsd \
         --file secrets/rp-logging-int.pem
+   az keyvault certificate import \
+        --vault-name "$KEYVAULT_PREFIX-svc" \
+        --name cluster-mdsd \
+        --file secrets/cluster-logging-int.pem
    ```

+   Note: in development, if you don't have valid certs for these, you can just
+   upload `localhost.pem` as a placeholder for each of these.
+This will avoid an
+   error stemming from them not existing, but it will result in logging pods
+   crash looping in any clusters you make.

 1. In pre-production (int, e2e) certain certificates are provisioned via keyvault
 integration.
 These should be rotated and generated in the keyvault itself: